SophieAu/imperial-splendour-site/data/content/posts/2024-02-29-imperial-splendour-rise-of-the-republic-v1-3-beta-testing-program.md

 1. You need to have a Discord account.
 Any files will be distributed via Discord.
 2. You would need to have time.
 Without time you can not test.
 3. There will be several phases of testing.
 Most are related to campaign stability.
-We need you to play a campaign with one faction (every tester shall test one faction) and report any CTDs you encounter.
+We need you to play a campaign with one faction in every phase (every tester shall test one faction) and report any CTDs you encounter.
 4. The CTD reports have to be specific.
 You shall specify if the CTD did occur during battle or campaign.
 If it's a campaign CTD we need you to specify when exactly the crash happened (during which factions turn).
 5. You have to try to find a workaround for a campaign crash (did reloading the save help? / Did doing some diplomacy help?).
 6. Furthermore, we need you to take a look at our new ships.
 Are there any weird textures, does the rigging fit, do the sails work and are no people jumping into the water?